Last revised 11 September 2019

 But isn't this is what we actually find in our world?

 Sceptics generally dismiss all this out-of-hand, as due to superstition, fraud, or misreporting.
 But sometimes maintaining this attitude is difficult, at least if one takes an objective view of the reported facts.
-Not all scientists are dismissive of the paranormal; for example, Bernard Carr, Professor of mathematics and astronomy at Queen Mary University of London, is a past President of the SPR.
+Not all scientists are dismissive of the paranormal; for example, Bernard Carr, professor of mathematics and astronomy at Queen Mary University of London, is a past President of the SPR.5

-Probably the best example of a hard-to-explain anomaly of this kind is the literature on poltergeists.
+A good example of a hard-to-explain anomaly of this kind is the literature on poltergeists.
 The difficulty of accounting for such reports in a rationalist manner has been well brought out by Alan Gauld and A.D.
-Cornell.
-I concluded my review of their scholarly book by saying that "the authors have a lot of first-hand experience of the matter and I have none.
+Cornell.7 I concluded my review of their scholarly book by saying that "the authors have a lot of first-hand experience of the matter and I have none.
 I therefore have to keep an open mind about it, but, if they are right, the world must be a much stranger place than we rationalists like to think it is."

-These systems usually include a hierarchical cosmology, with successive layers of reality culminating at the Absolute or Divine level.
-A similar suggestion has been made in the case of the SH: perhaps the beings who are simulating us are themselves being simulated by someone else, and so on.
+Esoteric systems like those I've mentioned usually include a hierarchical cosmology, with successive layers of reality culminating at the Absolute or Divine level.
+A similar suggestion has been made in the case of the simulation hypothesis: perhaps the beings who are simulating us are themselves being simulated, and so on.